plone/training/mastering-plone/volto_richtexteditor.rst

   .. topic:: Description

-      Add a button / feature to the rich editor.
+      Add a button / feature to the rich text editor.

   .. contents:: Table of Contents
     :depth: 2